 he commanded, and it stood forth.

-The psalmist emphasises three most important points: creation was the work of the God of Israel, he did it by speaking, and the results were instantaneous.
+Creation was the work of the God of Israel, the way he did was by speaking, and the results were instantaneous.
 It is therefore untrue to say that Genesis is just a ‘theological statement about God as Creator’.
-Had it not been specific about what, when and how God created, we would have had little concept of him as Creator at all.
+Were the text not specific about how he created, we would have had little concept of him as Creator at all.
 The how defines what creation was.
-The world did not create itself.
-Life did not simply ’emerge’ from matter of its own accord.
+Life did not simply ‘emerge’ from matter of its own accord.
 The heavens and the earth and everything in them came about supernaturally.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came into being through him, and nothing came into being without him.